hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 characters in the string.
 Every time string must have the same length and so padding of time strings is not needed.

-The data returned from a request should strictly fall within the limits of `time.min` and `time.max`, i.e., servers should not pad the data with extra records outside the requested time range.
-Furthermore, note that the `time.min` value is inclusive (data at or beyond this time can be included), while `time.max` is exclusive (data at or beyond this time shall not be included in the response).
+The data returned from a request should strictly fall within the limits of `start` and `stop`, i.e., servers should not pad the data with extra records outside the requested time range.
+Furthermore, note that the `start` value is inclusive (data at or beyond this time can be included), while `stop` is exclusive (data at or beyond this time shall not be included in the response).

 The primary time column is not allowed to contain any fill values.
 Each record